FranciscoOnt/checkout-sdk-js/docs/interfaces/paymentinitializeoptions.md

 The options that are required to initialize the Stripe payment method.
 They can be omitted unless you need to support StripeV3.

-Provide this option if you want to cancel or time out the request.
-If the timeout object completes before the request, the request will be cancelled.

 ___